-This article is about the Pembroke Military Cemetery, Malta and some of the soldiers buried there.
-I have also written other articles about Malta and the First World War which can be viewed by clicking on the link below:
+This article is about the Pembroke Military Cemetery in Malta and some of the soldiers buried there.
+I have also written other articles about the cemeteries on Malta and a series of guides to help you research those who served in the British Army:

 I also offer a First World War Soldier Research Service.